Walker Art Center

 More Info

-The Minnesota state capital also went through a major renovation.
-Theirs focuses more on updating and cleaning the artwork to bring it back to its original condition.
+The Minnesota State Capitol went through a major renovation that focused on updating and cleaning the artwork to bring it back to its original condition.

 They offer free guided tours that will give you access to things you won’t see on the self-guided tours, including access to the golden horses on the top.